🇪🇸 Spain Travel Guide 2026 · Iberian Peninsula · Europe

 March – May

 Spring is Spain’s finest travel season.
-The Andalusian wildflowers (the Coto de Doñana, the Sierra de Grazalema — orchids, peonies, narcissus) bloom in March–April; the orange blossom in Seville fills the city with fragrance in late March; the Feria de Abril (Seville’s spring fair — two weeks after Easter, a citywide celebration of casetas, sherry, and flamenco dressing — the finest urban festival in Spain) opens in late April.
+The Andalusian wildflowers bloom in March–April; the orange blossom fills Seville in late March; the Feria de Abril (two weeks after Easter — the finest urban festival in Spain) opens in late April.
 The Alhambra with Sierra Nevada snow is at its visual peak in April.
-La Fallas in Valencia (mid-March) is the most pyrotechnically spectacular festival in Spain.
+La Fallas in Valencia (mid-March) is the most pyrotechnically spectacular festival.
 Temperatures are ideal across all regions (18–26°C in Andalusia, 15–22°C in Catalonia and the Basque Country).
-Book accommodation 8–12 weeks ahead for Easter and Feria de Abril — Seville hotels sell out months in advance for these periods.
+Book 8–12 weeks ahead for Easter and Feria de Abril — Seville hotels sell out months in advance.

 Summer — Coast & Festivals